McCrorie History, Family Crest & Coats of Arms

 - Sarah McCrorie, who landed in America, in 1901

-- William McCrorie, aged 43, who emigrated to America from Wales, in 1901
+- William McCrorie, aged 43, who immigrated to America from Wales, in 1901

 - Elizabeth McCrorie, aged 34, who landed in America from Macclesfield, England, in 1911

-- James McCrorie, who emigrated to the United States, in 1918
+- James McCrorie, who immigrated to the United States, in 1918

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

-- Edward McCrorie, American professor of English at Providence College
+- Edward McCrorie, American Professor Emeritus of English at Providence College in Providence